rotbau/tkg-multicloud-poc/README.md

     - MacOS `curl -LO https://dl.k8s.io/release/v1.19.0/bin/darwin/amd64/kubectl`
     - Windows `curl -LO https://dl.k8s.io/release/v1.19.0/bin/windows/amd64/kubectl.exe`
 - AWS or Azure CLI if you are deploying to public cloud
+- Code editing tool like Visual Studio Code or Notepad++ as examples

 Download the binarys above (git, kind, tkg cli, kubectl etc) to your jumpbox and place them in a location that is in your path so they can be ls executed from the command line.